pytroll/trollflow2/doc/source/plugins.rst

 Caching remotely read data
 **************************

-The ``use_fsspec_cache`` plugin can be used to turn on cachcing for remotely read files.
+The ``use_fsspec_cache`` plugin can be used to turn on caching for remotely read files.
 See below for cache cleaning.

 Settings used from the product list: